radishmouse/connectjs-isomorphic-talk/presentation/slides.md

             * Per-screen API calls can be aggregated and cached on the Node server
             * Component-based styling lends itself to styleguide driven development

+---

+# Affordances for Designers and UI Engineers

+--

+* Components allow for atomic design

+--

+* JSX is familiar

+--

+* Synchronized device testing

+--

+* Components usable for styleguide-driven development

+???

 * Implications on design
     * the JSX in /src/components lends itself to atomic design